JeremyTCD/Vak/src/Jering.VectorArtKit.WebApi/README.md

 easy to reuse logic contained in services.
 For example, only the actions would need to be changed to convert an api into a fully fledged razor application.

-### Form/Action Models
+### Request Models
-Actions with parameters must have either a request model wrapping the parameters.
+Actions with parameters must have a request model wrapping the parameters.
 These models facilitate strong typing in tests and client side operations.
 For example, request models are copied to client projects to facilitate strongly typed creation of requests.

 ### Response Models